-- Place the Diesel/Electric switch in the DIESEL position. - 2.
-Place the On/Off switch in the ON position. - 3.
+- 1. Place the Diesel/Electric switch (if so equipped) in the Diesel position. - 2.
+Place the On/Off switch in the On position. - 3.
 After a 10 second delay, the unit should preheat and start automatically.

 NOTE: When the CYCLE-SENTRY Icon is active, the unit may not start if: the compartment temperature is near the setpoint, the engine is warm, and the battery is fully charged.